Self-Driving-Car-NDegree-M-Russo/CarND-P8-PID-Control/README.md

 The source code for this project is submitted as part of this Git repo (in the [src](/src) folder).
 A detailed explanation is provided in a separate writeup, that documents also the results obtained.

+Difference between Branches
+---

+At the present moment this repo has two different branches: `master` and `log_and_test`.
+The main difference between the two branch is the implementation, in the second one, of a test suite and a logger functionality, both realised using the [Boost libraries](https://www.boost.org/).
+The `master` branch does not present this dependency, even if, as it will be explained in the following section, still has been designed to provide a debug capability.

+The reason for keeping the branches separated is to keep the code for the actual project evaluation as simple as possible (the project does not actually require the implementation of logging/tests) and limit the number of dependencies (among the other thing, the code in `log_and_test` hasn't been really tested on multiple systems, and so at the present stage there is no guarantee on its portability).
+Nonetheless, I am a firm believer in TDD (Test Driven Development) and I wanted to experiment on making these functionalities available for some C++ source code.

+The present README is common to the two branches, evene if the rest of the repo changes: in the following I will describe how to build the code in the two cases.

 Dependencies
 ---
 First of all, this project involves the Udacity Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases).